noir-lang/noir/yellow-paper/docs/cryptography/proving-system/performance-targets.md

 | 2-to-1 rollup proving time | 1 2-to-1 rollup proof | 7.4 seconds | 0.74 seconds |
 | 2-to-1 rollup memory consumption | 1 2-to-1 rollup proof | 128gb | 16gb |

-To come up with the above estimates, we are targetting 10 transactions per second for the MVP and 100 tps for the "ideal" case.
+To come up with the above estimates, we are targeting 10 transactions per second for the MVP and 100 tps for the "ideal" case.
 We are assuming both block producers and rollup Provers have access to 128-core machines with 128gb of RAM.
 Additionally, we assume that the various process required to produce a block consume the following:

 <!-- prettier-ignore -->
 | process | percent of block production time allocated to process |